 Calculus is required to develop formulas and solve engineering problems.
 Students develop practical skills in differential and integral calculus including algebraic and transcendental functions.
-Students will determine roots of equations by Newton's methods, maxima and minima, and develop power series representation for functions.
+Students will determine roots of equations by Newton's methods.
 Methods of algebraic integration cover both definite and indefinite integrals for a variety of functions.
-Tables of integrals are used for difficult integrals and Simpson's rule will be used to introduce numerical integration.
+Tables of integrals are used for difficult integrals.